-- Your pre-prepared presentation Describe the research; provide an overview of methodologies you have previously studied and applied; be clear on the part you played in it.
-Depending on the piece of research you highlight, this might be a good place to show how you worked well in a team; how you worked well at something independently (on your own); if you encountered issues point these out and show how you found solutions or routes through. - Your proposed PhD Be prepared to reiterate the skills you bring; knowledge you have; and experience you possess (non-academic and academic).
+- Your pre-prepared presentation Be prepared to describe the research for a non-specialist panel, focussing on 'the bigger picture'.
+Further information is available later in this document to help you prepare your presentation.
+Please do not focus on detailed methodology unless this is required and you intend to explain it clearly and concisely (given the time constraints of an interview) to the non-specialist panel members. - Your proposed PhD Be prepared to reiterate the skills you bring; knowledge you have; and experience you possess (non-academic and academic).
+This should be through real life examples that show your understanding of yourself, a PhD and your projects, as well as showing your transferable skills and readiness for independent research.
 You should also try to demonstrate your interest in and passion for the project, and what you hope to learn/discover.
 Ideally, the panel will be looking to see some of the originality and creative, independent thinking in your written project proposal show here. - Your career and training The panel may ask questions that help to validate your CV and application statements.
 Also, they will be looking for potential and trajectory.
 Try to think about where you want the degree to take you in the future.
 Also, think about an area (or a few) you will need skills development and training, and how this might be possible through the DTP (no-one is perfect, and the panel will want to see that you are able to self-analyse and be critically aware, and have plans to develop and overcome areas that are less strong/perceived weaknesses).

-During the interview: remember to listen rather than panicking about what your next answer could be.
+During the interview: remember to listen rather than worrying about what your next answer could be.
 And if you get asked a question where your mind goes blank don't panic: it's fine to pause to think of your answer, so don't rush yourself.
 Also, if you realise mid-answer that you've got yourself into a muddle and the answer isn't going to be clear if you continue, you can stop and start again.
 Your interviewers are on your side - we've all been in the same position at some point!
 A well-structured and coherent answer requiring a bit of a pause is infinitely preferable to jumping in with lots of words that don't provide a clear answer or example.

-Generic questions that are asked in a lot of PhD interviews, and which may be covered (with this or different wording) in your interview, with some examples and tips, follow at the end of this document.
+Generic questions that are asked in a lot of PhD interviews, and which may be covered in your interview, with some examples and tips, follow at the end of this document.
+Please note that the examples in this document are to give you a broad idea of the types of questions usually asked so you know the general gist of information panels tend to look for.
+The questions asked in your interview may have different wording, even if the panel is looking for the same sort of information.

-MRC LID panellists will be keeping in mind UKRI expectations of the skills and experience required to win funding support (see the PhD Studentship section).
+MRC LID panellists will be keeping in mind UKRI expectations of the skills and experience required to win funding support (see the 'Training (PhD Students)' section).